aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 fs-061cb5c5ed841a6b0
 ```

-Now we Will need to create [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) object configured using the previously created [Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html) as part of this workshop infrastructure and use [EFS Access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) as provisioning mode.
+Now we will need to create [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) object configured using the previously created [Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html) as part of this workshop infrastructure and use [EFS Access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) as provisioning mode.

-First you will need to Edit the file modules/fundamentals/storage/efs/efsstorageclass.yaml.
+First you will need to edit the file modules/fundamentals/storage/efs/efsstorageclass.yaml.
 Find the following line and replace the value for fileSystemId with your file system ID.

 ```blank